johnttaylor/colony.core/src/Cpl/Rte/Persistence/README.txt

       upgrade an existing persistent 'file' when 'additive' changes are made to the data being persistently stored.

-    o The sub-system supports deleting Records or deleting Model Points from an existing Record without a change to its schema, i.e. automatically upgrade an existing persistent 'file' when 'depreciative' changes are made to the data being persistently stored.
-Note: the 'deletions' must truly be depreciative, i.e. NO CONVERSION OF ANY KIND will happen when a Record/Model Point is deleted.
+    o The sub-system supports deleting Records without a change to its schema, i.e. automatically upgrade an existing persistent 'file' when 'depreciative' changes are made to the data being persistently stored.
+      Note: the 'deletions' must truly be depreciative, i.e. NO CONVERSION OF ANY KIND will happen when a Record is deleted.

     o The sub-system independent of the physical persistent storage media (i.e. all IO is done through the Cpl::Io interfaces).